jlethuau/wp-parallax-content-slider/README.txt

 If you want to insert the slider in a page (or a post), you will just have to place the following shortcode into the page text: `[parallaxcontentslider]`

 == Frequently Asked Questions ==
+= How may I contribute to this awesome project? =

+You can fork this project on [GitHub](https://github.com/jlethuau/wp-parallax-content-slider) and I'll consider all interesting pull requests :)

+If you want to contribute by adding your language to the plugin, you can send me your .po files

+Feel free to contact me via [twitter](http://twitter.com/JulienLeThuaut) (Only for contributions, I won't reply to support requests in 140 chars)

 = What is the difference between static and dynamic mode? =